Barmaglot123/git-clone-able/README.md

 ## Contributing

 Pull requests and stars are always welcome.
-For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/is-git-url/issues/new)
+For bugs and feature requests, [please create an issue](https://github.com/jonschlinkert/git-clone-able/issues/new)

-## Author
+## Original Author of is-git-url

 **Jon Schlinkert**